wellcometrust/terraform-modules/README.md

 Reference your module source as shown below.
 Use `ref=v1.0.0` to pin your module at a particular version.

-This repo will use [Semantic Versioning](http://semver.org/) to version releases.

 ### Example

 ```tf